Ayshahvez/JamCast/README.md

-# Phantom Weather App for Android
+# Android App used to display 5 day forecast.
+Developed using Yahoo Weather API and JSON.